AlexRmlt/ethicbot-rasa/data/nlu.md

 ## intent:positive
 - positively
 - positiv
-- For [Isabel](name) it would be positive, becayshe gets a new kidney
+- For [Isabel](name) it would be positive, because she gets a new kidney
 - It would be positive to keep the money
 - That would be positive for him
 - positive